 As I write this post, we’re building our product roadmap so that everyone — our team, our partners, and our users — can see what we’re working on and what we expect to accomplish.
 We’ve developed a list of products we think address the challenges landscapes have described, and we’re prioritizing these products based on the needs expressed by our partners and our ability to deliver value through our own work and that of our technology partners.

-We encourage you to read more about the details of our design process, but here’s the short version: we’re merging the challenges landscapes face — such as lack of access to high-resolution maps, lack of tools for field-based data collection and sharing, and lack of funding for converting to ecologically sustainable practices — with a deep library of tools, both technological and non-technological.
+We’re merging the challenges landscapes face — such as lack of access to high-resolution maps, lack of tools for field-based data collection and sharing, and lack of funding for converting to ecologically sustainable practices — with a deep library of tools, both technological and non-technological.
 We’re part of the 1000 Landscapes for 1 Billion People (1000L) initiative, so we work with a broad array of conservation actors to ground our methods in modern practices.
 This means that underpinning all of our work is the 1000L Integrated Landscape Management (ILM) framework which guides people living in an ecosystem to join together, agree upon a common vision, and work towards it, learning from their work and each other as they go.

 We don’t want to reinvent existing products with Terraso; we expect to support and link together existing open source and public projects working towards the same goal, benefiting developers and conservation creators and making something greater than the sum of its parts.

 Whether you are a landscape leader looking for resources, a supporter of landscapes seeking to better aid the landscape you care about, or a technology creator looking to collaborate, subscribe to get Terraso email updates and join us on this journey!